bz-hashtag-0780/cadence-challenges/quests/create-your-own-simple-nft/README.md

 TADA!!

-You have now deployed your fungible token contract
+You have now deployed your NFT contract